vuejs/docs/src/api/options-state.md

 - **Details**

   The function is expected to return a plain JavaScript object, which will be made reactive by Vue.
-After the instance is created, the original data object can be accessed as `this.$data`.
+After the instance is created, the reactive data object can be accessed as `this.$data`.
 The component instance also proxies all the properties found on the data object, so `this.a` will be equivalent to `this.$data.a`.

-  Once observed, you can no longer add reactive properties to the root data object.
-It is therefore recommended to declare all root-level reactive properties upfront, before creating the instance.
+  All top-level data properties must be included in the returned data object.
+Adding new properties to `this.$data` is possible, but it is **not** recommended.
+If the desired value of a property is not yet available then an empty value such as `undefined` or `null` should be included as a placeholder to ensure that Vue knows that the property exists.

   Properties that start with `_` or `$` will **not** be proxied on the component instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `this.$data._property`.